What is ACT?

-Other therapies assume that people are naturally free of disorders and that painful thoughts are unnatural things that must be removed.
 The ACT concept states that unpleasant experiences are a natural part of life and that intrusive thoughts are intrinsic elements.
-As such, it is more natural to allow unpleasant thoughts, then park them out of the way and focus your energy on restructuring your life.
+As such, it is more natural to observe unpleasant thoughts rather than deny them, thereby reducing the power these thoughts have over us.

 Some people avoid everyday situations because of abnormal fears.
 Others try to avoid distress by turning to tranquilisers, drugs or alcohol.
 This is a distortion of our ability to anticipate and avoid problems.
 ACT makes these experiential avoidance tactics redundant by altering our responses to the unwanted thoughts that trigger abnormal behaviours.

 ACT is utilised by professionals, students and athletes to gain performance improvements and for self-improvement in general.
 People who can reduce their responses to bad thoughts are not easily derailed – they are more focused and deliver better results.

 ACT does not eliminate disorders.
 It teaches flexibility that frees you from being intimidated and frustrated by life’s problems.
 It gives you a calmer perspective going forward.
 Although ACT is not meant to eliminate disorders or symptoms, effective symptom reduction is, nonetheless, a positive by-product.

-ACT is not intended to directly stop painful feelings or intrusive thoughts, but rather to develop a tolerant, realistic, almost dismissive, attitude towards them, so that they cease to be overwhelming streams of misery.
+ACT is not intended to directly stop painful feelings or intrusive thoughts, but rather to develop a tolerant, realistic, almost dismissive, attitude towards them, so that they cease to be overwhelming.
 Overthinking painful issues interferes with rational thought and has health implications.
-As such, ACT is a valuable defence system.
+As such, ACT is a healthier defence mechanism.

-The therapy can be applied on its own or integrated with others when a specialist designs a treatment plan for an individual.
-Whilst ACT does not suit every person’s intellect, it has proved useful in most cases of addiction, anxiety, depression and other disorders.
+ACT can be applied on its own or integrated with others when a specialist designs a treatment plan for an individual.
+Whilst ACT does not suit every person, it has proven useful in most cases of addiction, anxiety, depression and other disorders.